Conjugated protein: Glycoproteins

-Glycoproteins are generally the largest and most abundant group of conjugated proteins.
+Glycoproteins are conjugated proteins that consist of one or more carbohydrate groups bound to the polypeptide chain.
+Glycoproteins are generally the biggest groups of conjugated proteins.
+These carbohydrates are generally shorter polymers of monosaccharide that are covalently bonded.
+Glycoproteins can be found all around and in living organisms.
 They range from glycoproteins in cell surface membranes that constitute the glycocalyx, to important antibodies produced by leukocytes.